mtulio/puppet-linux/README.md

 ### What module affects

-* This module can change all the comportament of the Linux Operational System, mostly the security classes
+* This module can change all the behavior of the Linux Operational System, mostly the security classes

 ### Setup Requirements

-Class 'iptables' depends of module:
+Install module:
-* firewall
+* puppet module install mtulio-linux

 ### Beginning